Authorize the payment

 Once the customer selects Klarna at checkout and click on the Pay button:

-1. The Partner sends a request to the Acquiring Partner to create a Klarna payment session.
+1. The Partner sends a request to the Acquiring Partner to create a Klarna payment session that contains purchase details, klarna_network_session_token and klarna_network_data.

-2. The Acquiring Partner forwards the required payment context data to Klarna’s Payment Authorization API.
+2. The Acquiring Partner forwards the required payment context data to Klarna’s Payment Authorization API including:

 3. Klarna returns one of the following responses:

-STEP_UP_REQUIRED – customer needs to go through Klarna's Purchase Journey
+1. STEP_UP_REQUIRED – customer needs to go through Klarna's purchase journey, either return the klarna payment_request_id or payment_request_url to the Partner.

 ParameterPurpose